DBatUTuebingen/provenance-for-recursive-queries/README.md

 (7 rows)
 ```

-Identifier *-1* sits in row *1* of column *part*.
-In the corresponding row and column of phase 1, we find the data value *humanoid*.
-The minus in *-1* identifies this as a relationship of why-provenance (while positive signs represent where-provenance).
+Cell identifier `-1` sits in row *1* of column `part`.
+In the corresponding row and column of Phase 1, we find the data value `humanoid`.

-Put in natural language, this means that the input value *humanoid* has been inspected to decide about the existence of output value *head*.
-Please see Figure 4 and its discussion in the paper for more details on how to read the tables.
+Interpretation: the input value `humanoid` has been inspected to decide
+the existence of output value `head`.
+Please see Figure 4 and its discussion in
+the paper for more details on how to read these tables.

-## dtw
+## `dtw`

-This example evaluates the DTW value of two time series.
+This example evaluates the *Dynamic Time Warping* (DTW) score of two time series.
 It is an example of a recursive UDF and is discussed in the paper.

-### dtw-experiments
+### `dtw-experiments`

-For completeness, we have also provided the DTW queries that have been used in the quantitative experiments.
-However, these queries cannot be evaluated.
-We do not provide the required *pset* plugin here.
+For completeness, we have also provided the DTW queries that have been used
+in Section 3.2 (experiments).
+However, these queries cannot be evaluated as is:
+we do not provide the required PostgreSQL bit set extension here.
+Please approach
+us if you are interested.

-## fsm
+## `fsm`

 This example implements a finite state machine in SQL.
-This machine is used to realize a parser for chemical formulae.
+This machine is used to realize a
+parser for chemical formulae.
 It is an example of a recursive UDF.

-## lcs
+## `lcs`

 This query computes the longest common subsequence of two strings.
 It is an example of a recursive UDF.

-## mq
+## `mq`

-The marching squares example implements a 2x2 square that moves over the height profile of a hilly landscape.
-The result table contains the track of said square.
-This track corresponds to the mountain edge.
-This is an example for **WITH RECURSIVE** in **UNION DISTINCT** semantics.
+This *Marching Squares* example implements a 2x2 pixel square that moves over the height
+profile of a hilly landscape.
+The result table contains the track of said square along the
+hill's perimeter.
+This is an example for `WITH RECURSIVE` in `UNION DISTINCT` semantics.

-## reachable
+## `reachable`

 This query computes the reachable nodes in a directed graph.
-It is an example for **WITH RECURSIVE** in **UNION DISTINCT** semantics.
+It is an example for `WITH RECURSIVE` in `UNION DISTINCT` semantics.